Amusement-Cafe/ayano/README.md

 `stop` - This shuts down Amusement Club

-`reconnect` - This restarts the Amusement Club instance
+`restart` - This restarts the Amusement Club instance

+`ayrestart` - This restarts the Ayano instance

+`git pull` - This pulls the latest update of the current amusement branch

 `listen` - Start the webhook listeners for votes/kofi